-[See Explanatory Note (ii)] - To re-appoint Ernst & Young LLP as Auditors and to authorise the Directors to fix their remuneration.
+[See Explanatory Note (i)] - (d) To re-elect Mr Chuang Wen Fu who is retiring in accordance with Article 89 of the Company's Constitution, as Director of the Company.
+[Resolution 4(c)] - 5 To re-appoint Ernst & Young LLP as Auditors and to authorise the Directors to fix their remuneration.

 [Resolution 5]